Ensuring Your Recruitment Tracking System Aligns with Your Brand

 Prompt Follow-up with Candidates

 It is crucial that during the recruitment process, recruiters stay in touch with candidates, whether moving them to the next round, sending their regrets, or keeping them in the loop.
-If too many candidates are left ignored or have to wait weeks for a response, it may damage your reputation as an employer.
+If too many candidates are left ignored or wait weeks for a response, it may damage your reputation as an employer.

 Another excellent way to communicate and maintain your brand as an employer is by finding an outlet for your voice.
-Outlets such as blogs, social media posts, and your career page can all help you share your brand with potential candidates.
+Channels such as blogs, social media posts, and your career page can all help you share your brand with potential candidates.
 Most candidates use social media to help them in their job search, so putting your company out there can help you stand out to applicants.

 In finding an outlet for your brand, you are increasing positive brand exposure to candidates and providing your current team members with a chance to share your brand.
 This allows candidates to get an idea of your company's voice and values, further persuading them to apply to your company.